 To outstanding class projects or papers by a student or group of students that contribute to advances in the field of planning.
 The submission should be primarily the work of the students and based in New Jersey.
 The students may be from any secondary education institution.

-Nominators must select the most appropriate category for the submission, and may not submit the same project for multiple awards.
+Nominators must select the most appropriate category for the submission and may not submit the same project for multiple awards.
 Changes will not be allowed by the nominator after the submission deadline.
-The awards jury may move a submission from an inappropriate category to another category.
+The awards jury may move a submission from one category to another.